Trex Co SVP Sold $98K In Company Stock - Trex Co (NYSE:TREX)

-Making a noteworthy insider sell on August 7, Amy M Fernandez, SVP at Trex Co TREX, is reported in the latest SEC filing.
+Revealing a significant insider sell on August 7, Amy M Fernandez, SVP at Trex Co TREX, as per the latest SEC filing.

-What Happened: A Form 4 filing with the U.S. Securities and Exchange Commission on Thursday outlined that Fernandez executed a sale of 1,538 shares of Trex Co with a total value of $98,711.
+What Happened: Fernandez opted to sell 1,538 shares of Trex Co, according to a Form 4 filing with the U.S. Securities and Exchange Commission on Thursday.
+The transaction's total worth stands at $98,711.

-In the Thursday's morning session, Trex Co's shares are currently trading at $61.9, experiencing a up of 1.26%.
+Trex Co shares are trading up 0.02% at $61.47 at the time of this writing on Friday morning.

 Trex Co Inc is a manufacturer of wooden alternative decking products.
 The company offers outdoor products in the decking, railing, porch, fencing, trim, steel deck framing, and outdoor lighting categories.
 Its products are sold under the Trex brand and manufactured in the United States.
 Further, the company licenses its Trex brand to third parties to manufacture and sell products under the Trex trademark.
 The distribution is focused on wholesale distributors and retail lumber dealers, which in turn sell Trex products to homeowners and contractors, with an emphasis on professional contractors, remodelers, and homebuilders.
 The company operates in one reportable segment i.e. Trex Residential.

 Revenue Growth: Trex Co's revenue growth over a period of 3 months has been noteworthy.
 As of 30 June, 2025, the company achieved a revenue growth rate of approximately 3.01%.
 This indicates a substantial increase in the company's top-line earnings.
-In comparison to its industry peers, the company trails behind with a growth rate lower than the average among peers in the Industrials sector.
+As compared to its peers, the revenue growth lags behind its industry peers.
+The company achieved a growth rate lower than the average among peers in Industrials sector.

 Navigating Financial Profits: